sararst/portfolio/README.md

   Inside LVMH certificate: Operation and Supply Chain, Retail & Customer Experience

 ## Volunteering
+### QWomen Employee Network
+**2021 - 2022**
+September 2024 - Ongoing
+- Participated as a volunteer in the STEM Family Day event to promote STEM education and inclusivity
+- Helping in the organization of the annual Christmas party to foster community engagement and networking
 ### BEST Torino, Board of European Students of Technology
-**2021 - 2022**
+**Qualcomm, Munich**
 - Organized events for international students and challenges for Politecnico di Torino students, such as “EBEC” (European BEST Engineering Competition) and BAC (BEST Architecture Competition).